 1. Minimize your scope

-Logistically speaking, the more assets that need your protection, the higher your risk.
-The first thing you can do to move closer towards PCI DSS compliance is to isolate the scope of devices to as small of a number as possible.
+The more assets that need to comply with PCI DSS, the more difficult it is to manage them.
+The first thing you can do to move closer towards PCI DSS compliance is to reduce the scope of compliance to be as small as possible.

 Compliance becomes much more manageable and less of a burden to your business when you can minimize your scope.